My First Broadway Show: Phantom of the Opera Sparks a Lifetime Habit

 I had lived with the Phantom cast album for over a year.
 I sent away for the libretto, and read through the stage directions alone in my room, picturing what the show might look like.

-Phantom had opened three years prior and was still a hard-to-get ticket.
+Phantom had opened three years prior and was still a hard-to-come-by ticket.
 Our mezzanine seats were $50; my parents bought tickets nearly a year in advance as a birthday present.

 A theatregoing tradition was born for me that day in August.
 From then on I would sit between my parents for every show we saw together.
 I treasure memories of my mom touching my arm as Billy Bigelow and Julie Jordan fell in love during Carousel, and seeing her well-up with emotion as the company of Les Misérables returned to solemnly whisper "Do You Hear the People Sing?"